-- Apply the spring-loaded parking brakes by pulling the parking brake control button all the way up; - Make sure that the starter selector switch located in the engine compartment is set to the NORMAL position; - Make sure that the battery master switch located on the rear circuit breaker panel is set to the ON position; - Place transmission in neutral; - Turn ignition key to START position (refer to "Controls and Instruments" chapter), release the key after the engine starts. - Brake pedal must be applied when selecting Drive (D) otherwise the transmission will stay in neutral (N).
+- Apply the spring-loaded parking brakes by pulling the parking brake control button all the way up; - Make sure that the starter selector switch located in the engine compartment is set to the NORMAL position; - Place transmission in neutral; - Turn ignition key to START position (refer to "Controls and Instruments" chapter), release the key after the engine starts. - Brake pedal must be applied when selecting Drive (D) otherwise the transmission will stay in neutral (N).